 Noise by Part of South Toms River

 Average noise levels for South Toms River residents, grouped by direction from the center of South Toms River.
-Eastern South Toms River carries the highest population-weighted average; Southern South Toms River carries the lowest.
-Just 0% of residents in Southern South Toms River live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern South Toms River.
+The highest population-weighted average is in northwestern South Toms River; the lowest is in southwestern South Toms River, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central South Toms River

-Eastern South Toms River sounds about 410% louder than Southern South Toms River to the human ear, a 23.5 dBA gap.
+To the human ear, noise in northwestern South Toms River sounds about 158% louder than in southwestern South Toms River, a 13.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Route 530 do you need to be?